dereuromark/cakephp-tinyauth/docs/Authentication.md

 - one or more action names
 - the ``*`` wildcard to allow access to all actions of that controller
+- use `"!actionName"` (quotes are important then) to deny certain actions

 ```ini
 ; ----------------------------------------------------------